gnzlbg/static_vector/README.md

 >
 > - _Constexpr_: if `is_trivial<value_type>`.
 >
-> - _Iterator invalidation_: all iterators pointing to elements after \p position are invalidated.
+> - _Iterator invalidation_: all iterators pointing to elements after `position` are invalidated.
 >
 > - _Effects_: exactly `end() - position - 1` swaps, 1 call to `T`'s destructor, the `size()`
 > of the vector is decremented by 1.
 >
 > - _Pre-condition_: `size() - 1 >= 0`, `position` is in range `[begin(), end())`.
 > - _Post-condition_: `size() == size_before - 1`, `size() >= 0`.
-> Invariant: the relative order of the elements before and after \p position remains unchanged.
+> - _Invariant_: the relative order of the elements before and after `position` is preserved.

 ```c++